Collaborative Drug Discovery: Collaborations

 The capability for inter-group collaboration attracted attention from the Bill & Melinda Gates Foundation, who in 2008 awarded CDD with a two million dollar grant being used to support researchers combating tuberculosis.

 In 2010, GlaxoSmithKline released 13,471 molecules screened for activity against malaria to the public.
 These molecules and their associated screening data are available via CDD Public, as well in as the National Library of Medicine's PubChem and the European Bioinformatics Institute's ChEMBL database.
 This data has served as the basis for several cheminformatics analyses.

 In February 2011 CDD began participating in the collaborative MM4TB project led by Stewart Cole and including participants from AstraZeneca and Sanofi Aventis.

+The CDD Book

+Inside CDD Vault: A Different Kind of Silicon Valley Success Story is a 2025 non-fiction book by Barry Bunin, founder of Collaborative Drug Discovery.

+The book describes the development of Collaborative Drug Discovery and its software platform, CDD Vault, through accounts from employees, collaborators, and scientists associated with the organization.
+It focuses on the human and organizational aspects of building a life sciences software company and supporting collaborative approaches to drug discovery.

+Reception

+The book was reviewed by Drug Discovery World, which described it as an account emphasizing the human side of scientific software development and collaborative approaches to drug discovery.